 Two years ago today, I was moving boxes, trying to remember how to put my bed together and worrying about how I was going to unpack everything and if it would ever be finished.

-When I was looking for a flat, I was asked what my top three criteria for it would be.
-I had three;
+When I was looking for a flat, I was asked what my top three criteria for it were.
+Mine were:

 1) I needed a bedroom big enough to put my bed in (it’s a kingsize bed and I had spent a year and a bit at my uncle’s in a room that fitted my bed and that’s pretty much all!).